AutoVision-cloud/SSL-ViT-lowlabel-highdata/README.md

 # Visual Representation Learning with Self-Supervised Attention for _Low-Label_ _High-Data_ Regime
 Created by [Prarthana Bhattacharyya](https://ca.linkedin.com/in/prarthana-bhattacharyya-44582a79).
+*Disclaimer:* This is not an official product and is meant to be a proof-of-concept and for academic/educational use only.

 This repository contains the PyTorch implementation for the paper **Visual Representation Learning with Self-Supervised Attention for _Low-Label_ _High-Data_ Regime**.